Aryan-Singh1729/AI-revenue-recovery/README.md

 ## Demo script (5-7 minutes)

-The engine itself is fast — regenerating the batch and running both live stages together takes under two seconds end to end (measured, not estimated).
-The timing below is pacing for a live audience, not software latency.
+Without a configured LLM, regenerating the batch and running both live stages together takes under two seconds end to end (measured, not estimated) — every step is deterministic Python.
+With a real LLM key set (Groq, by default), Stage 1 takes a few seconds longer: each dispatched smart-retry/payment-link gets a genuine, visible AI call explaining the choice, and dunning messages are model-written, not templated.
+Either way, the timing below is pacing for a live audience, not a hard software limit.

 **0:00 – 0:45 — Open on Page 1.**
 "This is a recovery agent for Razorpay merchants.
 It's already processed 80